bartaadalbert/kbot/README.md

 you can interact with  the bot by clicking the link below https://t.me/kbotprometheus_bot

+This Makefile provides an easy way to build and automate the creation of binaries for go app with both amd64 and arm64 architectures.
+The Makefile can run tests on the app and check the code for errors before deploying the binary.
+The Makefile has defaults to create amd64 binaries with make linux, make macos, and make windows.
+If the architecture is arm, you can create armlinux with make armlinux and armmacos with make armmacos.

+Additionally, the Makefile can build Docker images with binaries like make dockerlinux, make dockermacos, and make dockerwindows.
+For arm architecture, you can build dockerarmlinux with make dockerarmlinux and dockearmmacos with make dockearmmacos.

+The Makefile can also clean all binaries in the directory and created images.
+You can push to Docker Hub and save to images with a name path locally.
+The Makefile requires settings such as app name, version from git tag or randomly generated version, the registry, target architecture, and IMAGE_BUILDER.

 KBot is a simple Telegram bot created using the Golang programming language and the telebot package.
 It can perform a few basic tasks such as greeting the user, providing the current time, and providing limited help and support.
 Features